 - Mark for reference the position of your ball.

 - Lift and clean your ball.

-- Place your original or another ball within a distance of ONE RCGC Scoring Card length, no nearer the hole.
+- Place your ball within a distance of ONE RCGC Scoring Card length, no nearer the hole.

 - The ball is in play when placed and cannot be lifted again.